CHOOSING CLASSES FOR NEXT SEMESTER?

 To view the Gen Ed requirements and track your progress, download the General Education Academic Planning Sheet.
 This sheet includes a list of Gen Ed courses organized by Tier and Mode of Inquiry.
 You can keep track of your other courses with the Major/Minor/Electives Planning Sheet.

-IMPORTANT: Gen Ed courses now also fulfill Area A-F requirements in the General Studies program.
-If you are completing Planning Sheet 3-GS and have not yet finished your General Studies Area A-F requirements, be sure to consult the list of Fall 2016 Gen Ed courses for Area A-F.
+IMPORTANT: Gen Ed courses now fulfill Area A-F requirements in the General Studies program (on Academic Planning Sheet 3-GS).
+If you have not yet finished your General Studies Area A-F requirements, use the lists in the very first paragraph at the top of this page to identify the new Gen Ed courses that will fulfill your Area A-F requirements.

 WHAT IS GEN ED?